tfausak/tfausak.github.io/_posts/2015-02-19-announcing-stoplight-a-ruby-circuit-breaker.md

 By default, stoplights pass errors through them.
 When they're red, they'll raise a red light error.
 Sometimes it makes sense to return a default value instead.
 You can do this by using a fallback.
-If the stoplight is green and raises an error, it'll run the fallback instead.
+If the stoplight is green and raises an error, it'll run the fallback.
 If the stoplight is red, it'll run the fallback instead of raising an error.
 Here's an example that uses a fallback.

 {% highlight rb %}
 stoplight = Stoplight('zero') { 1 / 0 }.with_fallback { 0 }